CrackHeader/Medusa-Lite-Cheat-EFT/README.md

 ![image](https://github.com/user-attachments/assets/b126fb56-f547-4600-a89b-2b8764449d46)

 🐍 Medusa Lite — Junior Version of the Medusa Cheat for Escape From Tarkov Medusa Lite is the lighter version of the well-known Medusa cheat — though the word Lite is more of a formality here.
-This is a full-fledged multifunctional tool designed for raid domination, RMT farming, and the full thrill of cheating — with a focus on stability and safety.
+This is a full-fledged multifunctional tool designed for raid domination, RMT farming, and the full thrill of cheating — with a focus on stability and safety..

 🔍 Key Features:
 🎯 Aimbot — fully customizable, from snappy to smooth styles.